Next battle over access to abortion will focus on pills

 “It allows for someone to have an abortion without a direct role of a provider.
 It’s going to be much harder for states to control abortion access,” she said, adding, “The question is how is it going to be enforced?"

+The Planned Parenthood regional organization that includes South Dakota doesn’t believe it can legally mail abortion pills to patients there.

+Telemedicine providers have to abide by the laws of the state where the patient is, said Dr. Sarah Traxler, chief medical officer for Planned Parenthood North Central States in St. Paul.
+She acknowledged that some organizations disagree.
+“But,” she added, “we don’t feel like we have liberty to mail pills from Minnesota to other places in the country where it’s illegal to provide medication abortion.”

-Sue Leibel, the state policy director for Susan B. Anthony List, a prominent organization opposed to abortion, acknowledged it's an issue that “has crept up” on Republican state lawmakers.
+Sue Leibel, the state policy director for Susan B. Anthony List, a prominent organization opposed to abortion, acknowledged that medication abortions have "crept up” on Republican state lawmakers.

 “This is a new frontier and states are grappling with enforcement mechanisms,” she said, adding, “The advice that I always give — if you shut the front door, the pills are going to come in the back door.”

-Abortion opponents maintain they have no intention of prosecuting women who seek abortions.

-Instead, Leibel suggested the next target for state enforcement should be the pharmacies, organizations and clinics that provide the abortion pills.
-She also said abortion-rights opponents should focus on electing a presidential candidate who would work to reverse the FDA's decision.
+Leibel maintained women should not be prosecuted for seeking abortions, keeping with a long-standing principle of many abortion opponents.
+She suggested the next target for state enforcement should be the pharmacies, organizations and clinics that provide the abortion pills.
+She also said abortion-rights opponents should focus on electing a presidential candidate who would work to reverse the FDA’s decision.

 The FDA said a scientific review supported broadening access to the drugs and found complications were rare.
 The agency has reported 26 deaths associated with the drug since 2000, though not all of those can be directly attributed to the medication due to existing health conditions and other factors.

-However, with new legal battles on the horizon and abortion seekers going to greater lengths to obtain the procedure, Donley, the law school professor, worried that state lawmakers may eventually turn their attention toward the women who get the pills.
+However, with new legal battles on the horizon and abortion seekers going to greater lengths to obtain the procedure, Donley, the law school professor, worried that state lawmakers will turn their attention toward the women who get the pills.

+Indeed, a Louisiana House committee advanced a bill Wednesday that would make abortion a crime of homicide for which a woman ending her pregnancy could be charged, along with anyone helping her.

-“Many anti-abortion legislators might realize the only way to enforce these laws is to prosecute the pregnant person themselves,” she said.
+“Many anti-abortion legislators might realize the only way to enforce these laws is to prosecute the pregnant person themselves,” Donley said.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.